 Judging from doorsteps, the holiday shopping season has started earlier than usual.
 No, we don’t mean decorations on doors, we mean cardboard boxes are popping up on doorsteps across the country in unprecedented numbers.
-Thanks to people self-isolating and social-distancing, shoppers are turning more and more to online retailers for home delivery and companies that offer customers BOPIS (buy online and pickup in store) services.
+Shoppers are turning more and more to online retailers for home delivery and companies that offer customers curbside-pickup services.
 And as a result, turning to cardboard boxes.

 Many big box retailers were “spurred” to push up the holiday by Amazon’s decision to move Prime Day to October.
 Major e-commerce giant Amazon suspended their usual Prime Day sale, normally in July, due to the pandemic.
 Other major retailers have followed suit, including Target, Walmart and Best Buy.